-We know how difficult it can be to intervene.
+We know how difficult it can be to step in.
 That’s why we’ve adopted the 3Ds.
-This simple methodology provides memorable tactics for stepping in.
-It doesn’t take a heroic act to make a difference.
-All it takes is simplicity, subtlety, and a little bit of creativity.
+This simple methodology provides memorable tactics for interrupting a situation.
+It doesn’t take a heroic act to make a difference, sometimes all it takes is simplicity, subtlety, and a little bit of creativity to drastically change the outcome of a situation.

 Directly interact with the people involved in the situation, and express that you are concerned.

-Distract the people involved by diverting their attention to something else, and use the distraction to covertly defuse the situation.
+Distract the people involved by diverting their attention to something else without acknowledging you are concerned.
+Use the distraction to covertly defuse the situation.

 Delegate your responsibility to intervene in a concerning situation by notifying someone who is better equipped to handle that particular situation.
 If you ever feel unsafe, always delegate.